Float (Styles P album)

-Float is the sixth studio album by American rapper Styles P. The album was released on April 16, 2013, by Nature Sounds and High Times Records.
-The album was produced entirely by fellow New Yorker, American record producer Scram Jones.
-The album also features guest appearances from fellow American rappers N.O.R.E., Sheek Louch, Jadakiss, Raekwon, Bullpen and Scram Jones.
+Float is the sixth solo studio album by American rapper Styles P. It was released on April 16, 2013, through High Times Records.
+Recording sessions took place at Beast Music Studios in New Rochelle.
+Production was handled entirely by Scram Jones.
+It features guest appearances from Bullpen, N.O.R.E., Raekwon and Scram Jones, as well as his The Lox groupmates Jadakiss and Sheek Louch.

+The album debuted at number 124 on the Billboard 200, number 17 on the Top R&B/Hip-Hop Albums, number 14 on the Top Rap Albums and number 25 on the Independent Albums, selling 3,900 copies in the United States in its first week of release.

 Background

 On February 25, 2013, Styles P announced he would be releasing Float an album entirely produced by Scram Jones on April 20, 2013.
 The release date was later pushed up to April 16, 2013.
 On March 5, 2013, the first single "Hater Love" featuring Sheek Louch was released for digital download.
 On April 4, 2013, the music video was released for "Hater Love" featuring Sheek Louch.
 On April 8, 2013, the song "Red Eye" featuring Jadakiss was released.
 On April 20, 2013, the music video was released for "I Need Weed".
 On May 14, 2013, the music video was released for "Red Eye" featuring Jadakiss.

 In a May 2014, interview with XXL, Styles P spoke about the album, saying: "Float was really just a fast project, man.
 I remember that Sheek was away and Kiss was away, and my engineer Cruz was away.
 Scram is my homie, I fuck with him, so I needed a studio I could work out of.
 He live a town away from me, about 15 or 20 minutes, so I would just hop in the ride, go to his place, smoke out, throw a beat on and the joint was done.
 One day I think we did four or five joints.
 Whenever I got there, we did joints.
 I got a lot of love for Scram.
 He's an authentic beatmaker and producer.
 I love Scram, Statik, Alchemist, [Dame] Greese, Vinny Idol—those dudes make the sound I fuck with.
 [Float] didn't start as a project.
-We just had so much so fast that we thought, "Well, we might as well do something."
-So we did."
+We just had so much so fast that we thought, "Well, we might as well do something".
+So we did".